scimma/hop-client/doc/user/auth.rst

 Authentication is enabled by default and will read credentials from the path resolved by :code:`hop configure locate`.

+Multiple credentials may be stored together using this mechanism.
+Additional creentials may be added using `hop configure add-cred`, while the currently available credentials may be displayed with `hop configure list-creds` and unwanted credentials can be removed with `hop configure delete-cred`.
+Credentials can be added either interactively or from CSV files.
+For removal credentials are specified by username, or username@hostname in case of ambiguity.

+When using the `hop` CLI to connect to connect to a kafka server, a credential will be selected according to the following rules:

+1. A credential with a matching hostname will be selected, unless no stored credential has a matching hostname, in which case a credential with no specific hostname can be selected.
+2. If a username is specified as part of the authority component of the URL (e.g.
+   `kafka://username@example.com/topic`) only credentials with that username will be considered.
+3. If no username is specified and there is only one credential, which is not specifically associated with any hostname, it will be used for all hosts.

 For the python API, one can modify various authentication options by passing in an :code:`Auth` instance with credentials to a :code:`Stream` instance.
 This provides a similar interface to authenticating as with the requests library.